 Want to get in better shape physically, or fiscally?
-Money related New Year’s resolutions actually outnumber weight related ones, according to New Year’s Resolution Statistics from Statistic Brain Research Institute.
-In my former paycheck provider’s (Fidelity® Investments) eighth annual New Year Financial Resolutions Study, the top resolutions for 2017 were to:
+Money related New Year’s resolutions actually outnumber weight related ones, according to New Year’s Resolution Statistics from Statisa.
+In my former paycheck provider’s (Fidelity® Investments) 10th annual New Year Financial Resolutions Study, the top resolutions were to:

 Those don’t strike me as particularly surprising, but it is interesting that three times as many people want to save more versus spend less.
 It seems to me that if 50% of the people making resolutions committed to spending less, they would wind up paying off their debts faster.
 Thus, they would also be able to save more money.